Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • Converters:

-• If a value is assignable to (or coercible to) a type expression, a converter returns the value narrowed to (or coerced to) that type expression.
-Otherwise, it raises an exception.
+• If a value is assignable to (or coercible to) a specified type, a converter returns the value narrowed to (or coerced to) that type.
+Otherwise, an exception is raised.

 • Pattern 2: